 Significant cases, and examples of other recent instructions include:

-- LCIA Arbitration – Instructed by the owner of a private jet in relation to a claim by an intended purchaser for alleged breach of an aircraft purchase agreement.
+- LCIA Arbitration – Acted for the owner of a private jet in relation to a claim by an intended purchaser for alleged breach of an aircraft purchase agreement.

 - BVI IAC Arbitration – Acted for a major African conglomerate defending a claim by a construction company in respect of a cancelled contract for construction of a port storage facility.